Personal protective equipment (PPE) supplies

 PPE should be used and disposed of in line with Government guidance on PPE use.

-As an informal carer if neither of you is symptomatic of coronavirus, then no PPE is required above and beyond the good hygiene practices detailed on the NHS website.
+If, as an adult carer you live with the person or people you care for, it is not currently recommended that you wear PPE unless advised to do so by a healthcare professional, like a GP or nurse.
+If neither you or the person/people you care for are symptomatic of coronavirus, then no PPE is required above and beyond the good hygiene practices detailed on the NHS website.
 The Stay at home guidance provides information on washing your hands, cleaning and disposing of waste, and cleaning laundry, as well as other information for those living with a vulnerable person.